pism/pism/doc/sphinx/manual/practical-usage/saving-diagnostics.rst

 .. code-block:: none

-   pismr -i foo.nc -y 100 -o output.nc -extra_file extras.nc \
+   pism -i foo.nc -y 100 -o output.nc -extra_file extras.nc \
          -extra_times 0:monthly:100 -extra_vars dHdt

 will save the rate of change of the ice thickness every month for 100 years.
 With